lmari/VIMonto/readme.md

 ---
 **Open issues:**
-* scope: only ch 1 or more? (up to the entire VIM)
+* scope: only VIM chapter 1 or more? (up to the entire VIM) and immediately the VIM3 or waiting for the VIM4?
+* API design: granularity of the endpoints?
 * primitives: how to deal with concepts whose superordinate is a primitive?
     * subclasses of external superclasses when known
     * subclasses of VIMEntity